-Dunkleosteus Terrelli, commonly known as Dunkleosteus, is a huge arthropod shark-like species that lived in the Late Devonian era, roughly 380–358 million years ago.
+Dunkleosteus Terrelli, commonly known as Dunkleosteus, is a huge arthropod shark-like species that lived in the Late Devonian period, roughly 380–358 million years ago.
 Technically it comprises 10 species, several of whom are the biggest placoderms that have ever existed, but the D.Terrelli is the most common.

 The other parts of the shark’s anatomy are currently unclear because the protective forehead regions of specimens have generally been the ones best preserved and a notable feature of the species.